+No reportable criminal incidents have been reported or identified for the St. George Center.
+For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the St. George Center.
+Each year, the university has requested crime statistics from St. George Police Department, but that station has failed to respond to the university's requests.
+The university will continue its efforts to establish a relationship with St. George City to facilitate the receipt of these statistics.

+RANGE CREEK FIELD STATION CRIME STATISTICS

-No reportable criminal incidents have been reported or identified for the Rio Mesa Research Center in Southern Utah.
-For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the Rio Mesa Research Center.
-Each year, the university has requested crime statistics from Grand County Sheriff's Office, but that station has failed to respond to the university's requests.
+No reportable criminal incidents have been reported or identified for the Range Creek Field Station in Southern Utah.
+For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the Range Creek Field Station.
+Each year, the university has requested crime statistics from Emery County Sheriff's Office, but that station has failed to respond to the university's requests.
 The university will continue its efforts to establish a relationship with Grand County to facilitate the receipt of these statistics.

-RANGE CREEK RESEARCH CENTER CRIME STATISTICS

-No reportable criminal incidents have been reported or identified for the Range Creek Research Center in Southern Utah.
-For the past three years (2013, 2014 & 2015) no criminal incidents were reported to any campus security authority for the Range Creek Research Center.
-Each year, the university has requested crime statistics from Emery County Sheriff's Office, but that station has failed to respond to the university's requests.
-The university will continue its efforts to establish a relationship with Emery County to facilitate the receipt of these statistics.

-TAFT-NICHOLSON CENTER CRIME STATISTICS
+TAFT-NICHOLSON ENVIRONMENTAL HUMANITIES CENTER CRIME STATISTICS

-No reportable criminal incidents have been reported or identified for the Taft-Nicholson Research Center in Centennial Valley, Montana.
+No reportable criminal incidents have been reported or identified for the Taft-Nicholson Center in Montana.
 For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the Taft-Nicholson Center.
 Each year, the university has requested crime statistics from Beaverhead County Sheriff's Office, but that station has failed to respond to the university's requests.
-The university will continue its efforts to establish a relationship with

-Beaverhead County to facilitate the receipt of these statistics.
+The university will continue its efforts to establish a relationship with Beaverhead County to facilitate the receipt of these statistics.